Graviton Production from Inflaton Condensate: Boltzmann vs Bogoliubov: Gravitational Wave Spectrum

 The $n=2$ (the blue curve) case exhibits a qualitatively distinct spectral shape, featuring a dip at intermediate frequencies and a relatively flat high-frequency tail.
 This can be traced back to the fact that graviton production is dominated by the oscillatory phase of the inflaton, for which can be described by Boltzmann or Bogoliubov using SPA.
 The resulting spectrum therefore reflects the coherent oscillatory source, leading to a smoother and less steep high-frequency behavior.
 We have actually already explained these features in Fig.~\ref{fig:TModel-2-Gamma-comp}.

 For steeper potentials ($n=4,6$), the spectra are instead dominated by the non-adiabatic transition near the end of inflation as explained in previous section.
 In this regime, the high-frequency behavior is governed by the transition contribution, resulting in a steeper fall-off and the absence of the intermediate-frequency dip present in the quadratic case.
+We note that these features are consistent with the results shown in Ref.~\cite{Mudrunka:2026kgm}.

 The relative normalization between the $n=4$ and $n=6$ spectra follows from the time dependence of the inflaton decay rate, $\Gamma_\phi(t) \propto \rho_\phi^{1/2-1/n}$.
 For larger $n$, the inflaton energy density redshifts more rapidly, and the decay rate correspondingly decreases faster.
 Since both cases start from the same initial energy density and are normalized to the same reheating temperature, reaching this endpoint requires a larger amount of expansion for larger $n$.
 As a result, the universe remains inflaton-dominated over a longer period.
 Gravitons produced during this phase are therefore redshifted over a longer interval before reheating completes, leading to a smaller final amplitude.
 This explains the suppression of the GW signal for $n=6$ relative to $n=4$.